flowground/amazonaws-com-workdocs-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### GetDocumentPath
-### <p>Retrieves the path information (the hierarchy from the root folder) for the requested document.</p> <p>By default, Amazon WorkDocs returns a maximum of 100 levels upwards from the requested document and only includes the IDs of the parent folders in the path.
+<blockquote><p>Retrieves the path information (the hierarchy from the root folder) for the requested document.</p> <p>By default, Amazon WorkDocs returns a maximum of 100 levels upwards from the requested document and only includes the IDs of the parent folders in the path.
 You can limit the maximum number of levels.
-You can also request the names of the parent folders.</p>
+You can also request the names of the parent folders.</p></blockquote>

 #### Input Parameters
 * `DocumentId` - _required_